ArtifexSoftware/ghostpdl/doc/language-bindings/md/c-sharp-intro.md

 ## GhostMono

-`GhostMono` is the [Mono] equivalent of `GhostNET` and as such has no dependancy on a Windows environment.
+`GhostMono` is the [Mono] equivalent of `GhostNET` and as such has no dependency on a Windows environment.

 [Visual Studio]: https://visualstudio.microsoft.com